 Choose a scoring method.
-Options include: Text Only, Points, or Custom Points.
+Options include: No Score, Points, or Custom Points.
 For more information, see Rubric Scoring Methods.

 In the Rubric Visibility area, set the visibility of the rubric.
 This may be useful if using rubrics in alternative ways.
+By default, the rubric is visible to students.
 For more information, see Control the Visibility of Rubrics.

 Optional: Check the box to hide scores from student views if desired.

 Optional: Add a description for your personal reference.
 It will not be shared with students.

 To associate your rubric with Competencies or ePortfolio, in the Advanced Availability section, select the Competencies or ePortfolio check boxes.
 Note: Competencies MUST be checked if you plan to assess the rubric.

 What are associations?
 You can associate a rubric with a tool such as Competencies or ePortfolio as a means of assessing items created in those tools.
 When you create an association for a rubric, you cannot edit or delete the rubric.
 To make changes after associating it with a tool, you should change the rubric’s status to “Archived”, then copy the rubric and make your changes to the new copy.